rust-lang/cargo/src/doc/src/reference/profiles.md

 root of the workspace.
 Profile settings defined in dependencies will be ignored.

+Additionally, profiles can be overridden from a [config] definition.
+Specifying a profile in a config file or environment variable will override the settings from `Cargo.toml`.

+[config]: config.md

 ### Profile settings

 The following is a list of settings that can be controlled in a profile.